PrzeMazur95/WannabeGuide/README.md

  ### In progress
  * new topic
     * added log info only in store api topic controller
-    * update update method in web controller, log, cache msg
+    * update update method in web controller, log, cache msg - done
-    * grab all mathods in try catch block
+    * grab all mathods in try catch block - in web done, now api
     * need to do tests to it, for web and for api, check if new topic exists, and pop-up is shown
     * set that api request shuld have accept json, and content type the same
-    * all displayed tasks on all task grid are hrefs, create a form to show topic modal
+    * all displayed tasks on all task grid are hrefs, create a form to show topic modal - done
-    * after click, modal page of specific post shuld be displayed
+    * after click, modal page of specific post shuld be displayed - done